 Train Like You'll Race

-Set yourself up for success by practicing your nutrition strategy on long training rides.
+A part of having Absolute as your cycling coach means helping you dial your nutrition, but that doesn’t mean you can’t set yourself up for success by practicing your nutrition strategy on long training rides on your own.
 If you know that during the event you will be having to stop at neutral feed stops or gas stations, then start practicing with eating those foods on training rides.
 Be sure to look up what nutrition brand is sponsoring the event so you can experiment with it to prevent any race day stomach issues.